 The airy sound of flutes sent chills up Obadiah’s spine.
 Then came the wavering trill of long, high-pitched wails.
 Obadiah bumped Zak’s elbow.
 “Keep the wailers outside the wall, back in the trees.”

 Zak left and came back holding a large sack.
 “Spices.
 The shroud’s on top.”

 As the wails of the women and their flutes settled into the background, another guard opened the door and set a clay jar inside.
 “Warm water, sir.”

-The three-year-old escaped from Keren and squeezed in by the jar.
+The escaped three-year-old squeezed in by the jar.
 “Why is Daddy on the table?”

 Gera hiccupped a sob.

 The guard tucked the boy under his arm, lugged him out, and returned with several more jars of water.

 Gera turned the sheet down to show Liam’s face .
 “I don’t want anyone else in here.
 You, me, and Zak.
 We’ll clean my boy up and…”

 “That’s how it will be, Gera.”
 Obadiah nodded to Zak.